nwpilgrim/nwpilgrim.github.io/README.md

 ## Introduction
 Welcome to my portfolio!

-This is a site that showcases all of my projects and hobbies that was made from scratch.
+This is a site that showcases all of my projects and hobbies.

 Implemented using HTML, CSS, JavaScript, jQuery, Particles.js, BootStrap, and NPM.